SvenErikLarsen/AHK-Telegram-Translation/README.md

 >-copies your current text selection
 -opens a new tab and qucikly searches for the string in the translation platform

+## Remember to change /no/ in the URL to your language code

 Thanks to @BnK970 for helping out!